 Have you ever wondered why you feel severe menstrual cramps?
 (How to handle menstrual cramps, like a champ!)

 Are you worried about why a loved one is having fertility problems?
-As a lady do you feel you urinate too frequently?
-Or experience serious pain during intercourse?
+As a lady, do you experience serious pain during intercourse?

 Chances are that one is inflicted with a disorder called Endometriosis.
 In this post, we’re going to look at everything endometriosis, symptoms, endometriosis side effects and some simple usable home remedies for endometriosis.